Parkland, Florida Seniors Gather for Solemn Graduation Ceremony

 It was an emotional scene, according to Levine.
 Joaquin’s father, Manuel Oliver, ran up the aisle between the graduating students to loud cheers and applause as the crowd gave him a standing ovation.
 Meanwhile, his mother wore a yellow shirt that read, “This should be my son.”

-Hunter Pollack, brother of victim Meadow Pollack, receive his sister’s diploma in her stead.
+Hunter Pollack, brother of victim Meadow Pollack, received his sister’s diploma in her stead.

 Levine told CNN some attendees shed tears as students, holding hands, sang “Shine,” a song written by MSD students in the aftermath of the shooting.